Two years ago, Santa came through in the form of a glitch fare to Johannesburg, South Africa with Etihad Airlines.

 10. Join a travel community.

-This year I joined Travel Noire’s #TNDistrict.
-The chat-system gives me access to likeminded individuals who look like me and who are working and traveling all over the world.
-I can type in, “Hey guys anyone in Los Angeles?
-What are some good cost-friendly sushi restaurants to check out?”
-I know for sure I’d get great responses back.
+There are many different travel groups and various travel Facebook groups, you can join to learn more about your dream destinations and connect with like-minded travelers.
+By joining a travel group, you can type, “Hey guys anyone in Los Angeles?
+What are some good cost-friendly sushi restaurants to check out?" and know for sure you'll get great responses back.
 From traveling newbie to traveling veteran, everyone is welcome.

 11. Don't be too bougie to sleep on the coach.